LinusBorg/vue-simple-portal/package/README.md

 _Why publish another Portal component?_

-Well, `portal-vue` was my first sucessful library, and I wanted it to be _awesome_, so I packed it full of features to portal _anything_ to _anywhere_, _anytime_ you want.
+Well, `portal-vue` was my first successful library, and I wanted it to be _awesome_, so I packed it full of features to portal _anything_ to _anywhere_, _anytime_ you want.

-That' turned out pretty well, but there were two issues that I found over time, so I wrote a smaller lib that adresses these issues while sliming down on features and (= bundle size) in order to concentrate on the main use case.
+That turned out pretty well, but also means the library is not exactly *tiny* anymore, and there also were a few issues that I found over time, so I wrote a smaller lib that adresses these issues while sliming down on features and (= bundle size) in order to concentrate on the main use case.

 <details>
   <summary>